-[Forgive the raw and unedited nature of this post, and that it’s a few weeks late, but I’m still on tour for my new book Assholes Finish First.]
+[Forgive the raw and unedited nature of this post, and that it’s a few weeks late, but I’m still on tour for .]

 I’ve had a ton of bullshit forwarded to me, but in the eight years my website has been up, there are two things that have been sent to me more than anything else: Maddox’s original “I am better than your kids” post, and Karen Owen’s mock thesis, known as “The Duke Fuck List.”